aleksihamalainen/social-media-app/README.md

 `cd social-media-app/server`

+3. Create a database at https://www.mongodb.com/cloud/atlas

-3. Create a .env file with the following contents:
+4. Create a .env file with the following contents:

 ```
 PORT=3001